-The Company does not believe the liquid and solid containment rental industry to be highly seasonal, except for the fourth quarter month of December and the first quarter months of January and February.
+Rental activity may decline in the fourth quarter month of December and the first quarter months of January and February.
 These months may have lower rental activity due to inclement weather in certain regions of the country impacting the industries that we serve.